About Town – Information on things to do and see around town

 Wilmington is one of the most beautiful cities on the North Carolina coast.
 Recently Wilmington ranked third on a list of nationwide destinations by Trip Advisor: “Wilmington is a vibrant riverfront city with the pedestrian-friendly River Walk winding along the Cape Fear River, connecting to many of the city’s charming shops, cafes and nightlife with waterfront parks and the Port City Marina” according to the Trip Advisor release.
 And in 2014 Wilmington was voted #1 “Best American Riverfront” by USA Today.
 Wilmington’s historic district along the Cape Fear River boasts the state’s richest collection of 19th- century urban architecture and is the largest historic district in NC covering 200-blocks of downtown, making it a must see.
 Founded over 250 years ago as a thriving port city on the banks of the Cape Fear River, Wilmington has a rich past.
 If you enjoy history, many fascinating buildings, historic sites and tours are available to you, so you can easily spend a few days exploring.
 We will be glad to tell you more about it when you book a room.

 Wilmington is a true college town, being home of the University of North Carolina Wilmington and Cape Fear Community College.
 The presence of a respected four-year state university is quite an asset.
 UNCW brings a number of talented performers and lecturers to Wilmington every year and is an integral part of the region’s cultural, as well as intellectual, landscape.
-Approximately 11,000 students are currently enrolled and study the arts and sciences, education, business, and nursing.
+Approximately 15,000 students are currently enrolled and study the arts and sciences, education, business, and nursing.
 UNCW offers a nationally respected doctorate degree in Marine Biology and several graduate programs.
 If you, like us, end up catching the “Wilmington Bug” please ask us for a Realtor referral.
+Also, for those of you considering living in Wilmington, this is a great article about our area from Carolina Living Magazine.

 View Unique Attractions in a larger map